w5xd/PacketThermometer/README.md

 Battery Extender

-REV07 and later have the Battery Extender Circuit.
-In the prior versions of the PCB (REV05 and earlier), the sleep time is determined by a single R and C on the INT pin (D3 on the Arduino).
+Three different circuits for implementing the long sleep time have been implemented.
+The original design, implemented on PCB05 and earlier, is simply a parallel RC on the INT pin (D3 on the Arduino).
 Those components can be chosen for an RC delay of as much as 100 seconds (10M times 10uF).
 That slow moving input stays close to Vcc/2 for an extended period, which in turn causes the Atmega328 to draw up to about 500uA above its minimal sleep current for an extended length of time (See the Atmega328P specifications.)
+PCB06 places an inverting 74HC1G14 schmitt trigger to handle the slow-moving RC input.
+It has a lower current draw near Vcc/2, peaking below 300 uA.
+PCB8 implements the MOSFET Battery Extender.
+PCB9 has PCB placements for all the above.
+The sketch must be compiled for the hardware on the PCB, of course.
+And there is an option in the ino file for "none of the above" which uses the CPU's Timer2 circuit and constant current draw of about 200uA.

+The logic family of the schmitt trigger is important.
+The 74AHC1G14 draws about triple the current of the 74HC1G14 per their datasheets regarding slow moving inputs through Vcc/2.
+See the file <code>power&nbsp;supply&nbsp;current&nbsp;during&nbsp;RC&nbsp;decay.pdf</code> for actual measurements on a PCB version 6 with the CPU and TMP175 but no RFM69.

+REV08 and later have the Battery Extender Circuit.
 The Battery Extender eliminates the long period of excess current draw by accelerating the decay through Vcc/2.
 The circuit depends on a p-channel MOSFET with a low gate threshold.
-A threshold specification of significantly smaller than -Vdd/2 is required (i.e. much less than -1.65 volts.)
-The nominal threshold of the specified DMP1045U part is -700mV.
+The nominal threshold of the specified DMP1045U part is -700mV, well outside of -Vcc/2.
 That MOSFET, Q12, turns on when the RC circuit at C11, R11 discharges that far below Vcc.
 This in turn activates Q13 to quickly truncate the R11/C11 decay through R12, which then crosses Vcc/2 in a few milliseconds.
 The other pair of MOSFETs, Q10 and Q11, implements a charge pump so that the RC circuit discharges from as much as double Vcc (about 6V) to get a much longer time delay than is feasible without it.
 The capacitors in the Battery Extender circuit can be identical, but must be ceramic (for very low leakage current compared to polarized capacitors.)
 Here is the modeled voltage at pin D3 from the LTSpice model.

 <p align='center'><a href='BatteryExtenderTrace.pdf'><img width="75%" src='BatteryExtenderTrace.png' alt='BatteryExtenderTrace'/></a></p>